demyanovs/URLCrawler/README.md

 - `-depth`: Sets the maximum depth of crawling relative to the starting URL.
 Default is `0` (infinite).
 - `-delay`: Determines the delay between requests in milliseconds to manage load on the server.
 Default is `1000`.
 - `-output`: Specifies the output format for the crawl results.
 Supported formats are `csv` and `json`.
 Default is `csv`.
-- `output-file`: Specifies the file path to save the crawl results.
+- `-output-file`: Specifies the file path to save the crawl results.
 Default is `results.csv`.
-- `limit`: Specifies the maximum number of pages to crawl.
+- `-limit`: Specifies the maximum number of pages to crawl.
 Default is `0` (unlimited).
-- `timeout`: Specifies the maximum time in milliseconds to wait for a response.
+- `-timeout`: Specifies the maximum time in milliseconds to wait for a response.
 Default is `5000`.
-- `bulk-size`: Specifies the number of pages to save in each bulk write operation.
+- `-bulk-size`: Specifies the number of pages to save in each bulk write operation.
 Default is `30`.
-- `q`: quiet mode, suppresses all output except for errors.
+- `-q`: quiet mode, suppresses all output except for errors.
 Default is `false`.
-- `ignore-robots`: Ignore robots.txt rules.
+- `-ignore-robots`: Ignore robots.txt rules.
 Default is `false`.
-- `queue-len`: Specifies the number of parallel workers to use.
+- `-queue-len`: Specifies the number of parallel workers to use.
 Default is `50`.

 ### Basic Usage